San Diego National Association of Hispanic Nurses

 e.
 The Board may request the resignation of any officer or chairperson who fails to perform the duties of the office after written notification to that officer or chairperson.
 Additional causes include actions prejudicial to the goals and purposes of SDNAHN, misconduct in office, and misappropriation of funds.

 Section 3.
-Quorum
+QUORUM

-ARTICLE VI – EXECUTIVE BOARD
+ARTICLE VI – EXECUTIVE BOARD Section 1.
+COMPOSITION:

 b.
 The President or Vice President shall preside at all meetings of the Executive Board.

 Section 2.
-Quorum
+QUORUM

 Three (3) members shall constitute a quorum at a meeting of the Executive Board.